Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Fix: WordPress basepath detection in force deactivate function and in system status
 * Fix: not dismissible urgent notices were still dismissible
 * Improvement: add-on compatibility check
+* Improvement: due to bug in Plesk, a "no Order for ID" error could be returned.
+A second attempt will now automatically be made on the Let's Encrypt SSL certificate generation

 = 5.0.2 =
 * Improvement: remove some files to prevent false positive warnings from windows defender